 Printing & Colours

 There are colours in the RGB spectrum that cannot be reached in CMYK, and if your files are left as RGB our printers convert them automatically, and do a pretty good jub, you just need to undersatnd these are different colour spaces so there may be a slight change.

 Using Adobe Lightroom:

-Ok, we mention above that light room does not deal with CMYK images, so if you are using this software you really need to make sure that you format your images in either the Adobe1998 profile or the sRGB profile.
+Ok, light room does not deal with CMYK images only RGB, so if you are using this software you really need to make sure that you format your images in the sRGB profile.
 Whatever you do DO NOT choose to format your images in the PROPHOTO profile - this profile is NOT suited to commercial printing and will provide undesirable results.